digitallyinduced/ihp/Guide/your-first-project.markdown

 ```

 Open the view to check that it's working.
 If everything is fine, you will see something like `5 minutes ago` below the title.
 The `timeAgo` helper uses a bit of javascript to automatically displays the given timestamp in the current time zone and in a relative format.
 In case you want to show the absolute time (like `10.6.2019, 15:58 Uhr`), just use `dateTime` instead of `timeAgo`.

+TODO: Add screenshot of the changed view in the browser :)

 ### Markdown